ItsDanik/rfidisk/README.md

 ## How It Works
 - Each RFID tag inside the disk corresponds to a command (e.g. `steam steam://rungameid/12345`).
 1. When a disk is inserted in the drive, the Arduino firmware identifies it and notifies the host.
 2. The Python service looks up the tag’s command in `rfidisk_config.json` and launches it.
 3. A notification is shown on the host machine.
 4. The OLED display updates in real time, showing metadata of the disk (user-configurable).
 5. When the disk is removed from the reader, the application is automatically terminated.

 This mode of operation closely resembles a cartridge-based game console system, only you don't have to reboot :)

----

 <img src="https://github.com/user-attachments/assets/9dd670ca-56e6-4e30-9336-dc6832b9829a" width="240">
 <img src="https://github.com/user-attachments/assets/92fac60e-d8e5-4bd7-88b9-1fdff2cd14ef" width="240">
 <img src="https://github.com/user-attachments/assets/b9502485-c848-4b90-ae61-77a5aa62d406" width="240">
 <img src="https://github.com/user-attachments/assets/eeecc4b2-6a04-49ed-a520-2e8493fd4019" width="240">

----

-### Coming Soon (?)
-- Gamescope support
-- Decky Loader plugin for Steam Deck integration

 ---

 ## WARNING!